Sharon plays favorites. Some are best for knitting and weaving while others are good to eat.

-Yes she certainly had.
+Yes, she certainly had.
 Getting a synchronized day off was becoming harder and harder.
 Our life together started out on a whim and a prayer, by now we were both working so much that the moments of joy we shared seemed stolen.
-Seattle's beaches were far from tropical, but they shared the same ocean, and were mostly free from hassles.
+Seattle's beaches were far from tropical, but they shared the same ocean and, in the off-season, were mostly free from hassles.

 "OK!
 I'll tell you what I'll do- I'll make up a picnic basket and toss in a bottle of Columbia Valley red.
-Velvety Washington vino, crackers and some fine fromage and voilá!
+Velvety Washington vino, crackers and some fine tillamook cheese and voilá!
 Romance will be ours."

-I really wanted to reconnect with Molly, find out where we stood with each other.
+I really wanted to reconnect with Molly, to find out where we now stood with each other.
 Her job had gone into overdrive at just about the same time as mine had.
-I started work early for my east coast connections were three hours ahead of me.
+I usually started work early—my east coast connections were three hours ahead of me.
 She started later, sometimes taking dinner in the office, often getting home after I was in bed.
 In the car on the way to the beach she was quiet.
 Finally, she spoke:

 "Sean, will we ever have a regular life someday?
 I mean, sometime when it's not so crazy, we'll have something we can build together and not just meeting in passing... in and out the door... you know... be more like regular people, with nights together and weekends in the country?
 Does that sound too needy?
 Cause I think that we might be drifting away from each other."

 I had felt it too.
 What is it that keeps couples together?
 Shared life experiences, kids, a sense of purpose, Love?
-But I was a spook, it felt as if I had become a cipher—a jumble of fragmented code.
+But I was a spook, it felt as if I had become a mass of ciphers—a jumble of fragmented code.

 "I think I know what you're saying."
 I said.
 "Why is life so hard?
 Nothing is simple anymore.
 Let's make some time, time like this, at least a day every week, and two days a week when my big job is done."